stevenjoezhang/osmos.io/README.md

 ## License

-Osmoss is forked from [Browsmos](https://github.com/BHSPitMonkey/Browsmos).
+Osmo is forked from [Browsmos](https://github.com/BHSPitMonkey/Browsmos).

 > ### License
 > Any JavaScript sources within Browsmos are hereby licensed under the Simplified BSD License.
 You are free to modify and redistribute Browsmos, but, if you do, please: